 In New York, a family offense is any criminal act conducted by one family member against another family member, who then files a family offense petition.
 Although a criminal violation is named in a family offense petition, the matter may not necessarily go to criminal court.
 Depending on the situation and what the petitioner wishes, the case could go to family court but still have penalties similar to a criminal court.

-If you have been accused of a family offense in NYC or New York, there could be a number of severe penalties awaiting you if you do nothing to defend yourself.
+If you have been accused of a family offense in New York City or New York, there could be a number of severe penalties awaiting you if you do nothing to defend yourself.
 You never lose your right to an attorney, even if the case is settled in family court, so you should act upon it right now.
-Contact Varghese & Associates to work with Manhattan’s premier criminal defense lawyers.
+Contact Varghese & Associates, P.C. to work with Manhattan’s premier criminal defense lawyers.

 Only certain crimes can be named in a family offense petition, such as:

-- Stalking – Stalking is defined as repeatedly pursuing or using threatening behavior towards another person.
+Stalking — Stalking is defined as repeatedly pursuing or using threatening behavior toward another person.
 Even if you had no ill intentions, it is not uncommon for the alleged victim to accuse you of stalking.

 Anything more serious than one of the listed offenses is likely to be automatically considered a criminal offense and involve the criminal court.
 Anything less serious than one of the listed offenses is likely not to be a crime at all but only an infraction.